Correctly weatherizing your home involves more than just weather-stripping your doors and windows. Get the scoop in this guide.

 (How could inexperienced do-it-yourself insulation or DIY home weatherization make your issues worse?
 Check out this vintage YouTube video below called Grandma’s House: A Tale of Weatherization supported by Energy.gov for an entertaining look.)

 If you watched the above, we hope you got a good laugh and learned something new.
-Want to skip all the DIY hassle and get professional-grade weatherization at no upfront cost?
-We do this at Sealed!
+Want to take the next step?
+Sealed can help!

 At Sealed, we’ve found that insulation, air sealing, and heat pump HVAC upgrades can cut a home’s energy use by 50%.

 We’re on a mission to make homes more comfortable, healthier, and less wasteful through weatherization, comfort, and energy efficient upgrades.
-See if your house qualifies.
+Tap here to get started.

 Areas of your home that need to be weatherized